Paul Rudwall·

 When to Use Basic Image-to-Video

 You have a static image and want to add subtle motion for social content.
 Think: a product photo with gentle movement for an Instagram story, or a portrait with a slight head turn for a thumbnail.
 Quick, simple, good enough.
+Kling is a strong default here for smooth, natural motion.

 When to Use Audio-Driven Generation